philpax/philpax.github.io/content/notes/Programming/Reasons I do not like Python.md

 # Standard library

 - the standard library may be batteries-included, but half of those batteries have expired in the last decade, and some of the batteries were malformed to begin with
-- `datetime.datetime`.
+- `py:datetime.datetime`.
 No. Bad.
 Do not name your type the same thing as your module.
-I cannot count the number of times I have gotten got by trying to use `datetime.timedelta` after a `from datetime import datetime`.
+I cannot count the number of times I have gotten got by trying to use `py:datetime.timedelta` after a `py:from datetime import datetime`.
 - the reference documentation is not fun to browse through; [both](https://docs.python.org/3/tutorial/datastructures.html) [forms](https://docs.python.org/3/library/stdtypes.html#lists) are presented in book/tutorial format, making it difficult to find and link to specific functions
   - contrast [Ruby](https://ruby-doc.org/3.4.1/Array.html) or [Rust](https://doc.rust-lang.org/std/vec/struct.Vec.html) or [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), which let you easily navigate to the comparatively detailed docs for each function